RuanMeiMains/RuanMeiMains.github.io/docs/ruanmei-guides/full.md

 **Seele** has been added to the list of anti-synergies with Ruan Mei due to the fact that Ruan Mei can "steal" Seele's kills, preventing her from triggering her Resurgence passive.
 However, Ruan Mei is still a top pick for Seele due to her universal buffs.

 ## Introduction
 Ruan Mei is a 5-star Ice Harmony character and Member #81 of the Genius Society.
 As the first-ever limited 5-star Harmony character, Ruan Mei faces high expectations.
 These expectations especially concern her performance in relation to other high-value Harmony characters, such as Tingyun, Bronya, and Asta, as well as her overall utility and usage.
 Does she hold a candle to them, or is she outshined by their incredible support value?
-Read this guide to learn how to optimize Ruan Mei effectively and see how she can fit into your teams!
+Read this guide to learn how to optimize Ruan Mei effectively, find out her best builds, and see how she can fit into your teams!

 ![ruanmei](https://media.discordapp.net/attachments/1106792336668753971/1185219131188985928/ruan_mei_animations.gif?ex=658ed055&is=657c5b55&hm=f11b92b8e6e8abf27d220a99151b19ad9248beaaf4a282aed89155bfe2ee89e2&=&width=1162&height=654)